samfeldstein/notebook/content/notes/personal-site-notes.md

 I like to build fast websites because it makes me feel like I know what I'm doing.
 Styles and scripts are inlined by default, and thanks for component scoping, overall page size is kept to a minimum.

 Astro lets you [enable global prefetching](https://docs.astro.build/en/guides/prefetch/#enable-prefetching), so I did.
-I don't know if the script it injects offsets the benefits, but I assume/hope they thought of that.

 The biggest performance boost came after I increased Cloudflare's cache lifespan.
 Assets are now saved to the browser, which means no more network requests for font files.

-One thing I'd like to do is get a service worker up and running.
-If I can figure out how to serve everything from the cache first, and update the site in the background, that would be ideal.
-This would also let you browse the site without an internet connection.

 ## Checklist

+- Colophon
-- Add service worker
+-
-- Use content-visibility to improve performance
-- Configure some kind of preview image?
-It looks funny on personalsit.es for example.
+- ~~Add Open Graph meta.~~
+- ~~Select colors.~~

+### Gallery

+- Read and display image metadata.
+	- Organize by date.
-- Open image in new tab on click
+- Open image in new tab on click.
-- Also show latest photo on home page
+- Display titles as handwriting font on bottom white border, like a polaroid.
+	- Turn your handwriting into a font.

 ## Wishlist